 Note that in general, permanent life insurance types are significantly more expensive than term life insurance policies and adding a term rider will further increase your premium.
 If cost is your primary concern, you might instead consider a term life policy to cover your beneficiaries' immediate needs.

 Can I adjust, add, or cancel a term rider once I have my policy?

 Typically, you won't be able to add a term rider to a policy you already own.
 Most companies and policies do allow you to remove a term rider from your permanent life insurance policy before the rider's term is over.
 This can be a way to save on your premium if you're sure you no longer need the increased death benefit — for instance, if you pay off the house early or your kids start supporting themselves sooner than you planned.
 Insurance companies aren't required to let you remove the rider, though, so check with yours before purchasing.

 On the other hand, if you'll need the flexibility to increase your death benefit over time, consider a guaranteed insurability rider.

-You can get a life insurance quote online and compare rates in as little as 60 seconds.
-You'll be asked some questions, and you'll choose your payment amount, term length, and other policy details.
-You can also call 1-866-912-2477 to speak with a licensed representative who can help you find the right policy for you.
+You can get a whole life insurance quote online in just minutes.
+You'll be asked some questions, and you'll choose your death benefit amount and other policy details.
+You can also call 1-866-912-2477 to speak with a licensed Progressive Life by eFinancial representative who can help you find the right policy for you.